kevinz1194/Heart-Continuous-Score/README.md

 Updated 10/14/2023: Code for specific thresholds of sensitivity and specificity are added.

+Updated 10/15/2023: Minor change to legend of AUC curves.

 ### 5. results_unblocked.Rmd
 Figures and discrimination, calibration from the full, unblocked (no 14-day intervals) dataset.